Roxithromycin

-Roxithromycin is a semi-synthetic macrolide antibiotic.
-It is used to treat respiratory tract, urinary and soft tissue infections.
-Roxithromycin is derived from erythromycin, containing the same 14-membered lactone ring.
-However, an N-oxime side chain is attached to the lactone ring.
-It is also currently undergoing clinical trials for the treatment of male-pattern hair loss.
+Roxithromycin is a semi-synthetic macrolide antibiotic used to treat respiratory tract, urinary and soft tissue infections.
+It is a derivative of erythromycin - comprising the same 14-membered lactone ring - with an oxime-based side chain attached to the macrolide ring.

-It was patented in 1980 and approved for medical use in 1987.
-Roxithromycin is available under several brandnames.
-Roxithromycin is not available in the United States.
-Roxithromycin is available in Australia, France, Germany, Israel, South Korea and New Zealand.
-Roxithromycin has also been tested to possess antimalarial activity.
+Roxithromycin was patented in 1980 and approved for medical use in 1987.
+It is available under several brand names in Australia, France, Germany, Israel, South Korea and New Zealand, but not in the United States.
+Roxithromycin has also been shown to possess antimalarial activity.

 Side effects

-Most common side effects are gastrointestinal; diarrhoea, nausea, abdominal pain and vomiting.
-Less common side effects include central or peripheral nervous system events such as headaches, dizziness, vertigo, and also the rarely seen rashes, abnormal liver function values and alteration in senses of smell and taste.
+The most common side effects are gastrointestinal: diarrhoea, nausea, abdominal pain and vomiting.
+Less common side effects include central or peripheral nervous system events such as headaches, dizziness, vertigo.Rarely seen side effects are rashes, abnormal liver function values and alteration in the senses of smell and taste.

 Drug interactions

 Roxithromycin has fewer interactions than erythromycin as it has a lower affinity for cytochrome P450.

-Roxithromycin does not interact with hormonal contraceptives, prednisolone, carbamazepine, ranitidine or antacids.
+Roxithromycin is not known to interact with hormonal contraceptives, prednisolone, carbamazepine, ranitidine or antacids.

 When roxithromycin is administered with theophylline, some studies have shown an increase in the plasma concentration of theophylline.
 A change in dosage is usually not required but patients with high levels of theophylline at the start of the treatment should have their plasma levels monitored.

 Roxithromycin appears to interact with warfarin.
 This is shown by an increase in prothrombin time and/or international normalised ratio (INR) in patients taking roxithromycin and warfarin concurrently.
 As a consequence, severe bleeding episodes have occurred.